Andrew Thurman

-Andrew M. Thurman (born December 10, 1991) is an American former professional baseball pitcher.
+Andrew M. Thurman (born December 10, 1991) is an American professional baseball pitcher in the San Diego Padres organization.

 Career

 Thurman attended Orange Lutheran High School in Orange, California, and played for the school's baseball team.
 He enrolled at the University of California, Irvine where he played college baseball for the UC Irvine Anteaters.
 In 2011 and 2012, he played collegiate summer baseball with the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League.

 Houston Astros

 The Houston Astros selected Thurman in the second round, with the 40th overall selection, of the 2013 Major League Baseball draft.
 Thurman signed with the Astros, receiving a $1.4 million signing bonus.

-Thurman made his professional debut with the Tri-City ValleyCats of the Low–A New York-Penn League after he signed.
+Thurman made his professional debut with the Tri-City ValleyCats of the Low–A New York–Penn League after he signed.
 In 2014, he played for the Quad Cities River Bandits of the Single–A Midwest League.

 Atlanta Braves

 The Astros traded Thurman, Mike Foltynewicz, and Rio Ruiz to the Atlanta Braves in exchange for Evan Gattis and James Hoyt on January 14, 2015.
 Thurman began the 2015 season with the Carolina Mudcats of the High–A Carolina League, but went on the disabled list after the Mudcats' team bus flipped over on May 12.
 He missed two months of the season.
 Thurman began the 2016 season with the Mississippi Braves of the Double–A Southern League.
 He was demoted to Carolina on July 20, and released on August 18.